 In crisis or feeling unsafe right now?
 This website cannot support emergencies.
-See Indian mental health helplines and emergency options on our Support page
+See Indian mental health helplines and emergency options on our Find Help page

 Start Here